share this post:

 Include them in your first look and portraits

 This is the option Tony and I went with since the ceremony wasn’t a good idea for Kyle.
 We found a sitter for the wedding weekend who lived near our venue.
 We found her on Rover.com because everyone who normally would watch our dog was going to be at our wedding.
-She was awesome with Kyle and I would totally recommend Rover.
+She was awesome, and I totally recommend Rover.
 We had a great experience.

 When we initially talked to her about watching Kyle, we told her about our wedding and how much it would mean to have him there.
 We gave her an extra payment to bring Kyle to our wedding for an hour of photos.

 Tony and I did our first look together in the park and she was sitting across the park with Kyle on her lap.
-After our first look, we called him over to us and he was so excited to realize we were there!
-Kyle sprinting through the park to us in his little tux was a highlight of our day!
+After our first look, we called him over and he was so excited to realize we were there!
+Kyle sprinting through the park in his little tux was a highlight of our day!

-It was amazing for the 3 of us to have some time together to ourselves as a family on our wedding day.
-Our sitter brought him home after we got some great photos and we knew he was in good hands for the rest of the weekend.
+It was amazing for the 3 of us to have time together to ourselves as a family on our wedding day.
+Our sitter brought him home after the photos, and we knew he was in good hands for the rest of the weekend.

 Our awesome wedding photos are by One:One–

 If you’re not sure about having your dog around on your actual wedding day, definitely make sure to include them in your engagement photos.
-Your furry friends are always welcome in your Adventure Session with Lumos Images.
+Your furbabies are always welcome in your Adventure Session with Lumos Images.